dampestwriter/Orange-ontime-offline/README.md

 ```
 followed by your `Orange-ontime-offline.py` file's `path`.

-To get familiar with commands, go to your discord seever and type `!ohelp` .
+To get familiar with commands use `!ohelp` .

 ## Disclaimer

-This tool, Orange-ontime-offline, is designed exclusively for educational purposes and is not associated with Marangoni in any manner.
+Orange-ontime-offline, is designed exclusively for educational purposes and is not associated with Marangoni in any manner.
 The project strictly refrains from involving the sharing of sensitive, private, or copyrighted data.

 Users are urged to thoroughly read and comprehend the following points: